The Kiwis who broke down in the way

 A look at the list of top wicket takers for New Zealand in Test Cricket and you would be surprised to see that three most talented bowlers haven’t reached to 100 Test Wickets.
 Shane Bond, Simon Doull and Dion Nash ended up much less than what they could have

-When the list of all time New Zealand Test wicket takers is made up the name of Sir Richard Hadlee, Daniel Vettori, Tim Southee and Trent Boult comes at the top then Neil Wagner, Chris Martin and Chris Cairns name is also added as we go down.
+When the list of all-time New Zealand Test wicket takers is made up, the names of Sir Richard Hadlee, Daniel Vettori, Tim Southee and Trent Boult comes at the top then Neil Wagner, Chris Martin and Chris Cairns name is also added as we go down.
 Surprisingly the name of one of the best fast bowler produced by the country “Shane Bond ’’ is not on the list.

-When Bond arrived on the scene in January 1997 he was only 21 with raw pace, after success in domestic cricket he was given New Zealand debut against Australia at Hobart in 2001.
-It was however in subsequent triangular series that Bond showed his firepower.
-At 26 he had pace, accurate line, length and excellent temperament, a lethal combination and sign of a great bowler.
-He tormented Australia, South Africa, and India in next year and showed his skills in World Cup 2003.
+When Bond arrived on the scene in January 1997 he was only 21.
+After success in domestic cricket, he was given a New Zealand debut against Australia at Hobart in 2001.
+It was however, in subsequent triangular series that Bond showed his firepower.
+At 26, he had pace, accurate line, length, and excellent temperament, a lethal combination and sign of a great bowler.
+He tormented Australia, South Africa, and India in the next year and showed his skills in the World Cup 2003.

 Shane Bond - Destined for Greatness but Injuries played spoilsport

 Bond ended up with 17 wickets in 8 games with an average of 17.94 and was on top of his game, when the stress fracture occurred.
-Bond returned after 2 years with same firepower, the batsmen still feared him but his body couldn’t sustain for longer period of time.
-While he managed to play 55 ODI after his return but could only play 8 Tests as his bodies continued to break again and again.
+Bond returned after 2 years with the same firepower, the batsmen still feared him, but his body couldn’t sustain for a longer period of time.
+While he managed to play 55 ODI after his return, but could only play 8 Tests as his body continued to break again and again.

-Bond at last bid adieu to the international cricket with 87 wickets in 18 Tests at 22.09 and 147 wickets in 82 ODIs at just 20.88.
-He also played 20 T20I and took 25 wickets at 21.72.
-He was once in a generation bowler, someone who could have taken 300 wickets at least, had he played 70 Tests.
-A Career which seemed destined for greatness ended on what could have been story.
+Bond at last bid adieu to international cricket with 87 wickets in 18 Tests at 22.09 and 147 wickets in 82 ODIs at just 20.88.
+He also played 20 T20Is and took 25 wickets at 21.72.
+He was once in a once-in-a-generation bowler, someone who could have taken 300 wickets at least, had he played 70 Tests.
+A Career that seemed destined for greatness ended on what could have been a story.

-New Zealand in 90s was dark horses trying to defy all odds.
-In such an era they had talented but physically brittle players.
-Simon Doull was one such bowler, who started with lot of promise.
-Doull impressed everyone as he progressed in his career; his problem though like his contemporaries (Dion Nash, Geoff Allot, and Robert Kennedy) was that he struggled frequently with his fitness.
-Whenever he looked like leading the pack, he suffered serious setback in form of injuries.
-But when he was fit he was a treat to watch.
-His spell of 4-33 at Johannesburg in 1994 ensured that New Zealand registered a remarkable victory on South African soil.
+New Zealand in the 90s was a dark horse trying to defy all odds.
+In such an era, they had talented but physically brittle players.
+Simon Doull was one such bowler, who started with a lot of promise.
+Doull impressed everyone as he progressed in his career; his problem, though, like his contemporaries (Dion Nash, Geoff Allot, and Robert Kennedy), was that he struggled frequently with his fitness.
+Whenever he looked like leading the pack, he suffered a serious setback in the form of injuries.
+But when he was fit, he was a treat to watch.
+His spell of 4-33 at Johannesburg in 1994 ensured New Zealand registered a remarkable victory on South African soil.

 Simon Doull - Missed 35 Tests in his 8 Year International Career

-On 1996-97 tour to Pakistan, he picked 8-85 at Lahore’s Gaddafi Stadium to ensure New Zealand register a historic victory in Pakistan.
-Few months later, he picked 12 wickets in 2 Tests against Sri Lanka at home.
-This was tough time for New Zealand Cricket as the team was struggling both on and off the field.
-But as Stephan Fleming took over in early 1997, the team started to built slowly and steadily with the bowling attack comprising of Chris Cairns, Dion Nash, Daniel Vettori and Simon Doull .
+On the 1996-97 tour to Pakistan, he picked 8-85 at Lahore’s Gaddafi Stadium to ensure New Zealand registered a historic victory in Pakistan.
+A few months later, he picked 12 wickets in 2 Tests against Sri Lanka at home.
+This was a tough time for New Zealand Cricket as the team struggled both on and off the field.
+But as Stephan Fleming took over in early 1997, the group started to build slowly and steadily with the bowling attack comprising of Chris Cairns, Dion Nash, Daniel Vettori and Simon Doull .

-In 1998, Doull rattled Indian batsmen on the Boxing Day Test picking 7-65, on what was demonstration of high quality swing bowling.
+In 1998, Doull rattled Indian batsmen on the Boxing Day Test picking 7-65, on what was a demonstration of high-quality swing bowling.
 He finished the series with 12 wickets in 2 Tests.

-Dion Nash could have ended up as one of the finest all rounders for New Zealand, he had the talent, attitude, temperament and above all passion for the game, all attributes for the greatness.
+Dion Nash could have ended up as one of the finest all-rounders for New Zealand, he had the talent, attitude, temperament, and above all, passion for the game, all attributes for greatness.
 After debuting against Zimbabwe in 1992, Nash was first noticed worldwide on England tour in 1994.
-He picked up 11 wickets with high quality swing bowling at Lords and only bad light robbed New Zealand from a historic win.
-In Mid 1990s’, Nash became an integral part of the pace attack.
+He picked up 11 wickets with high-quality swing bowling at Lords and only bad light robbed New Zealand of a historic win.
+In Mid mid-1990s’, Nash became an integral part of the pace attack.

-Injuries though were regular part of Nash’s career.
-Frequent recurrence of lower disc issues, knee problem and other injuries resulted him missing out most of the games than he played.
-While Nash was fighter by nature but at the end injuries had enough of him, he played his last Test, 8 days before his 30th Birthday and retired from International Cricket only three months later.
-In his 9 Year International Career, Nash played 32 Tests and missed 45 and ultimately ended much short of what he could have.
+Injuries though, were a regular part of Nash’s career.
+Frequent recurrence of lower disc issues, knee problems and other injuries resulted in him missing out on most of the games he played.
+While Nash was a fighter by nature but at the end injuries had enough of him, he played his last Test, 8 days before his 30th Birthday, and retired from International Cricket only three months later.
+In his 9 9-year international Career, Nash played 32 Tests and missed 45 and ultimately ended much short of what he could have.

 Dion Nash - Here at Lords 1994- Missed 45 Tests in his career